Coalition government: Japan

+Malaysia

+Ever since Malaysia gained independence in 1957, none of its federal governments have ever been controlled by a single political party.
+Due to the social nature of the country, the first federal government was formed by a three-party Alliance coalition, composed of the United Malays National Organisations (UMNO), the Malaysian Chinese Association (MCA), and the Malaysian Indian Congress (MIC).
+It was later expanded and rebranded as Barisan Nasional (BN), which includes parties representing the Malaysian states of Sabah and Sarawak.

+The 2018 Malaysian general election saw the first non-BN coalition federal government in the country's electoral history, formed through an alliance between the Pakatan Harapan (PH) coalition and the Sabah Heritage Party (WARISAN).
+The federal government formed after the 2020–2022 Malaysian political crisis was the first to be established through coordination between multiple political coalitions.
+This occurred when the newly formed Perikatan Nasional (PN) coalition partnered with BN and Gabungan Parti Sarawak (GPS).
+In 2022 after its registration, Sabah-based Gabungan Rakyat Sabah (GRS) formally joined the government (though it had been a part of an informal coalition since 2020).
+The current government led by Prime Minister Anwar Ibrahim is composed of four political coalitions and 19 parties.

 New Zealand

 MMP was introduced in New Zealand in the 1996 election.

 In order to get into power, parties need to get a total of 50% of the approximately (there can be more if an Overhang seat exists) 120 seats in parliament – 61.
 Since it is rare for a party to win a full majority, they must form coalitions with other parties.
-For example, during the 2017 general election, Labour won 46 seats and New Zealand First won nine.
-The two formed a Coalition Government with confidence and supply from the Green Party who won eight seats.
+For example, from 1996 to 1998, the country was governed by a coalition of the National with the minor NZ First; from 1999 to 2002, a coalition of the Labour and the minor Alliance and with confidence and supply from the Green Party held power.
+Between 2017 and 2020, Labour, New Zealand First formed a Coalition Government with confidence and supply from the Green Party.
+During the 2023 general election, National,ACT and New Zealand First formed a coalition government following three weeks of negotiations.

 Spain

 Since 2015, there are many more coalition governments than previously in municipalities, autonomous regions and, since 2020 (coming from the November 2019 Spanish general election), in the Spanish Government.
 There are two ways of conforming them: all of them based on a program and its institutional architecture, one consists on distributing the different areas of government between the parties conforming the coalition and the other one is, like in the Valencian Community, where the ministries are structured with members of all the political parties being represented, so that conflicts that may occur are regarding competences and not fights between parties.

-Coalition governments in Spain had already existed during the 2nd Republic, and have been common in some specific Autonomous Communities since the 80's.
+Coalition governments in Spain had already existed during the 2nd Republic, and have been common in some specific Autonomous Communities since the 1980s.
 Nonetheless, the prevalence of two big parties overall has been eroded and the need for coalitions appears to be the new normal since around 2015.